How do I apply for contract positions?

 Are benefits available to contractors?

-Top Echelon Contracting offers the following benefits to full-time employees who work an average of 30 hours per week: medical, dental, vision, and life insurance.
+Top Echelon Contracting offers the following benefits to full-time employees who work an average of 30 hours per week: medical, dental, and vision.
 Employees can receive these benefits on the first of the month after they have worked for 60 days.
 Employees can also contribute to a 401(k) after six months of service regardless of the number of hours worked.

-We offer four different healthcare insurance plans through Aetna.
-All four plans are compliant with the requirements of the Affordable Care Act (ACA), the healthcare reform law often referred to as Obamacare.
+We offer three different healthcare insurance plans through Anthem.
+All three plans are compliant with the requirements of the Affordable Care Act (ACA), the healthcare reform law often referred to as Obamacare.
 For more information, go to our Contractor Benefits page.

 Contractor Benefits FAQs